ash0202/CryptoContact/README.md

 # CryptoContact
- Save your contact in encypted from
+ Save your contact in encrypted from